 Well, living relatives buy paper effigies of the needed items and then set them afire, transferring the objects to the afterlife through the smoke.
 Other paper offerings being burned include rice cookers, motorbikes, US dollars, cigarettes, shampoo, dentures, and even iPhones.
 Who knew there is cell-service in the here-after?

-Vietnamese happen to be sensational squatters, and love to hang out in the streets sitting in preposterous tendon-snapping squats that would make even a gymnast proud.
+Vietnamese people happen to be sensational squatters, and love to hang out in the streets sitting in preposterous tendon-snapping squats that would make even a gymnast proud.
 If we were to mimic this action, I swear you’d hear the twang of our hamstrings snapping all the way back in Canada!